Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Geodesics in the Space of -Curves

 and for a.e. $s\in \Circ$ and for every $t\in [0,1]$, we have

 \end{enumerate} \end{lem}

 \begin{proof} 1.
-By Definition~\ref{defn-geodesic-paths}, every $\GA\in \mathcal{P}(\gm_0,\gm_1)$ belongs to $H^1([0,1],\BVd)$ so in particular to $C([0,1],\BVd)$.
+By Definition~\ref{defn-geodesic-paths}, every $\GA\in \mathcal{P}(\gm_0,\gm_1)$ belongs to $H^1([0,1],\BVd)$ so, in particular, to $C([0,1],\BVd)$.
 Now, as $\BVd$ is embedded in $L^\infty(\Circ,\RR^2)$, we get the continuity of $g$.
 By a similar argument we get the continuity of the functions $t\mapsto \len(\GA(t))$ and $t\mapsto \|\GA'(t)(s)\|$ (for a.e. $s\in \Circ$).

-2. We remind that $\GA(t)\in \Bb$ for every $t$ so that $\GA'(t)$ satisfies \eqref{cond-derivative} for every $t$.
+2. We recall that $\GA(t)\in \Bb$ for every $t$ so that $\GA'(t)$ satisfies \eqref{cond-derivative} for every $t$.
 In particular the derivative $\GA'(t)$ is well defined a.e. on $\Circ$.
-By Remark~\ref{time-param} we can suppose that the time-velocity satisfies \eqref{time-vel}.
+By Remark~\ref{time-param} we can suppose that the time velocity satisfies \eqref{time-vel}.
 We have

 and, as $\frac{\d \GA_t(t)}{\d \GA(t)}$ has null average, by \eqref{embedding-gm}, we have